WebexCC-SA/LAB-21177/docs/Excercise2.md

 - Call your provided number from your cell phone again and press Option 1.

-- You should hear no ringback, but instead, be directly presented with the menu option to enter your user ID.
+- You should hear no ringback, but instead call will be directly presented with the menu option to enter your user ID.

 - This resolves the transfer problem of solution rejecting this type of unsupprted internal transfer.